Zoo of flows in a 3d gauged supergravity with periodic potential: Flows from AdS/dS to Minkowski

 where $\psi^2 \simeq 0$ and $-\sqrt{2}<\upsilon<\sqrt{2}$, we get the solution near the Minkowski point in the following form \be \phi(A) = \frac{\pi}{2} + \frac{\psi}{\sqrt{ 2 - \upsilon^2}}\left(\sqrt{ 2 - \upsilon^2} \cos{\frac{A \sqrt{ 2 - \upsilon^2}}{\psi}} + \upsilon \sin{\frac{A \sqrt{ 2 - \upsilon^2}}{\psi}}\right). \ee

 The solution \eqref{cossys2-c} is in agreement with the numerical solution of the system \eqref{cossys} under the initial conditions \eqref{incond}.
 This solution doesn't reach the Minkowski fixed point; however, it is worth noting that the equation \eqref{cossys2-b} is defined for the restricted region of $\phi$.
 Solutions to \eqref{cossys2-c} with different initial conditions form a family of nested ellipses with mutual vertices $(\phi,X)=(\frac{\pi}{2},\pm\sqrt{2})$ and with Minkowski point $M$ in their center.
 As we take into account the next nonlinear terms in \eqref{cossys2}, the solution to such a differential equation will be represented by the spiral curve covering these nested ellipses and eventually terminating at $\phi=\phi_{M}$.
-Note that an oscillatory behavior near Minkoswki for the dilaton of a solution from de Sitter to Minkowski was observed in recent paper \cite{Conzinu:2023fth}.
+It is worth noting that an oscillatory approach to a Minkowski (FLRW) phase, originating from a de Sitter-like stage, was recently observed in \cite{Conzinu:2023fth}.
+In that work, the dilaton exhibits damped oscillations as it settles into the minimum of the effective potential after a regular bounce, leading to a final dust-dominated cosmology.